 Why did Jesus, the Sinless One, submit himself to John’s baptism?
 John preached a baptism of repentance for the forgiveness of sins (Luke 3:3) – of which Jesus had no need.
 However, in this humble submission we see a foreshadowing of the “baptism” of his bloody death upon the cross.
 Jesus’ baptism is the acceptance and the beginning of his mission as God’s suffering Servant (Isaiah 53).
 He allowed himself to be numbered among sinners.
 Jesus submitted himself entirely to his Father’s will.
 Out of love he consented to this baptism of death for the remission of our sins.
 Do you know the joy of trust and submission to God?

 The Father proclaimed his entire delight in his Son and spoke audibly for all to hear.
 The Holy Spirit, too, was present as he anointed Jesus for his ministry which began that day as he rose from the waters of the Jordan River.
 Jesus will be the source of the Spirit for all who come to believe in him.
 At his baptism the heavens were opened and the waters were sanctified by the descent of Jesus and the Holy Spirit, signifying the beginning of a new creation.

 How can we enter into the mystery of Jesus’ humble self-abasement and baptism?
-Gregory of Nazianzus, a seventh century Church father tells us:
+Gregory of Nazianzus (329-390 AD), an early church father tells us:

 “Let us be buried with Christ by Baptism to rise with him; let us go down with him to be raised with him; and let us rise with him to be glorified with him.”